This lemon ginger tea recipe is a wonderful immune system booster.

 These days it is even more important than ever that we keep our immune systems as strong as possible.
 That’s not always easy in this day of fast food, frozen meals and rushed schedules.
 So brewing a pot of this ginger tea and consuming it on a regular basis is a real help.

 I try to make a pot at least once a week.
 You can see below that once it’s made you can store it for a few days and enjoy the taste and the benefits of this lemon and ginger tea daily.

 Why not give it a try?
 It’s potent but SO good for us.

 - 1 lemon, washed and cut in half

-Add the fresh lemon juice to the lemon and ginger tea.
-Add a couple of tablespoons of honey (or whatever amount suits your taste) and stir it until the honey has melted into the tea.
+- Once the tea has finished boiling, add the fresh lemon juice to the lemon ginger tea.
+Stir in a couple of tablespoons of honey (or whatever amount suits your taste) and stir it until the honey has melted into the tea.